How to Create a Custom Subject Line for Feedburner E-Mail Updates

 Blogging Bistro: How to Create a Custom Subject Line for Feedburner E-Mail Updates

-It’s a small, but important change.
-Most people scan their Subject lines before opening an e-mail.
-I imagine that a Subject line that contains the headline from my most recent post will entice more readers to open it than the bland, “Blogging Bistro – Latest Posts” subject line.
+Most people scan their Subject lines before opening an e-mail; a dynamic Subject line will entice more readers to open it than the bland, “Blogging Bistro – Latest Posts” subject line.

-Here’s how to tweak your Feedburner settings so it will create dynamic Subject lines:
+How to tweak your Feedburner settings and create dynamic Subject lines:

 1. Log in to your Feedburner account.